Red alert: Snow rolls towards Austria

 Munich/Vienna – snow all over Germany, even more snow especially in Bavaria – and a lot more snow in Austria.
 A snow roller with fresh snow of up to 30 centimeters is rolling towards the Alpine republic.
 Wetter.at writes of “red warning level” in the weather forecast for Austria.

-On Saturday it is only supposed to snow a little on the north side of the Alps and in the north, but the snowfalls are expected to become more frequent soon, writes the portal in the weather forecast.
+On Saturday it is only supposed to snow a little on the north side of the Alps and in the north, but snowfall is expected to become more frequent soon, writes the portal in the weather forecast.
 Rain and snowfall will spread from the south in the afternoon.
 It remains dry only in the north-east.
 During the day, the snow line drops in many places to low altitudes: in the south to 1000 meters to 500 meters during the day.

 Weather forecast for Austria: Snow also in Vienna – Austria’s capital is preparing